polesapart/timekpr-next/README.md

 </br>

 #### Debian
-Until recently there was no easy way of using Timekpr-nExT in Debian, but thanks to Sim (smntov) and Anthony Fok (foka), Timekpr-nExT is / will be available in
-Debian as native installation.
+Until recently there was no easy way of using Timekpr-nExT in Debian, but thanks to Sim (smntov) and Anthony Fok (foka), Timekpr-nExT is available in Debian as native installation.

 The preferred method of installing Timekpr-nExT in Debian is the same as in Ubuntu: